Glacier Park International Airport: Facilities

 The airport covers 1,525 acres (617 ha) and has two asphalt runways: 2/20 is 9,007 x 150 ft (2,745 x 46 m) and 12/30 is 3,510 x 75 ft (1,070 x 23 m).
 The airport holds a multitude of private aviation hangars, one commercial terminal, and an FBO to support the general aviation traffic.

-In the year ending January 1, 2022, the airport had 42,058 aircraft operations, average 115 per day: 57% general aviation, 27% airline, 13% air taxi, and 3% military.
-159 aircraft were then based at this airport: 124 single-engine, 26 multi-engine, 5 jet, and 4 helicopter.

 Delta operates mainline narrow-body jets and Delta Connection operates regional jets using CRJ and Embraer aircraft.
 Daily nonstop flights to Minneapolis/St. Paul and Salt Lake City are operated year-round by both Delta and its regional affiliate.

 United Express operates daily nonstop jet service to Denver year-round on CRJ aircraft.
 During summer, it operates seasonal nonstop jet service to Chicago (six times a week) and San Francisco (daily).

-Allegiant Air operates A319s and A320s nonstop twice weekly to Las Vegas and Phoenix/Mesa as well as seasonal bi-weekly service to Oakland and Los Angeles.

-Horizon Air and SkyWest operating as Alaska Airlines fly the Embraer ERJ-E175s daily to Seattle and on a seasonal basis to Portland.